angela1C/Data-Representation-Project-2020/README.md

 ### Datasets
 - The list of datasets or packages is available  at `/datasets` in JSON format.

-The JSON data can also be viewed be viewed at the routes '/tags' As the tables are quite long, there are separate pages for viewing tags, viewing organizations and viewing the actual dataset names.
+The JSON data can also be viewed be viewed using the '/datasets' route.

 ### Organizations / Publishers.
 A Publisher in data.gov.ie is any Irish Public Sector Body who publishes Open Data on this portal.